 Funding to support upgrades to the new waste services, including the ACRD's Regional Organics Implementation Project, is eligible through the Strategic Priorities fund.
-In 2020, the ACRD received a six million dollar grant that will fund the introduction of organics collection in the City of Port Alberni, west coast communities, Alberni Valley electoral areas and Bamfield.
+In 2020, the ACRD received a $6-million grant that will fund the introduction of organics collection in the regional district.
+The program will be rolled out in phases:

 About the Sort'nGo Organics Program

 The Roadside Organics Collection service is part of a wider update to waste collection which will include automatic roadside collection trucks and uniform carts for more efficient collection.
 New recycling and organics carts that look similar to the existing garbage cart will be provided to homes in the City of Port Alberni.